Premier League Power Rankings: Here are the top 20 players

 Premier League player Power Rankings are here!

-Our seventh player Power Rankings of the 2020-21 season have arrived, as all 20 teams are off scrambling for positions early on after another wild matchweek in Premier League.
+Our eighth player Power Rankings of the 2020-21 season have arrived, as all 20 teams are off scrambling for positions early on after another wild matchweek in Premier League.

 Simply put: once again it was incredibly tough to put 20 players in this list based on the crazy results across the Premier League.